-The Common Black College Application: Step by Step Guide
+The Common Black College Application: Step-by-Step Guide

-This article reviews the Common Black College Application, how it works, and a step-by-step guide on how to apply and get an acceptance letter from more than one college.
+With the CBCA, you can apply to many HBCUs at once using just one application.
+That saves you time, money, and maybe even a headache or two.
+Hence, this article reviews the Common Black College Application, how it works, and a step-by-step guide on how to apply and get an acceptance letter from more than one college.

 What is Common Black College Application?